 Memorial at the picnic shelter along the Schenck Service Road

-About Schenck Forest
+About Schenk Forest

 The 300-acre forest is owned by North Carolina State University in western Wake County between Cary and Raleigh.